muthiman/TG-Bot-v0.1/README.md

 The bot will now run automatically every 30 minutes and send updates to all subscribed users.

+## Testing the Bot

+1. Find your bot on Telegram (using the username you gave it)
+2. Send `/start` to subscribe to updates
+3. Try `/price` to get current Dogecoin price
+4. Try `/news` to get latest news
+5. You'll receive automatic updates every 30 minutes

 ## How It Works

 - The bot uses GitHub Actions to run every 30 minutes